tsgates/arch-wiki-markdown/wiki/NVIDIA.md

     or
     vmalloc=256M

-If running a 64bit kernel, a driver defect can cause the nvidia module to fail initializing when IOMMU is on.
+If running a 64bit kernel, a driver defect can cause the NVIDIA module to fail initializing when IOMMU is on.
 Turning it off in the BIOS has been confirmed to work for some users.
 [2]User:Clickthem#nvidia module